 IV.
-ENFORCEMENT
+Enforcement

 A Student or Employee determined by Hampshire College to have committed a violation of this policy is subject to disciplinary action, up to and including separation from Hampshire College.
-Five College Students and Employees and Third Parties who violate this policy may have their relationship with the College terminated and/or their privilege of being on College premises withdrawn.
+Five College interchange students and employees and third parties who violate this policy may have their relationship with the College terminated and/or their privilege of being on College premises withdrawn.

-V. TITLE IX COORDINATOR
+V. Title IX Coordinator